About The Counselling

 I will give or send you a confidential feedback form at or after your last appointment, in order to measure qualitative client satisfaction.

-My website is non-interactive so I don’t collect or store any information when you visit my website.
+My website is non-interactive so I do not collect or store any information when you visit my website.

 What do I use your information for?